10 Most Bizarre Cults

 Chen Tao

 This sect was originally formed by professor Hon-Ming Chen and is also known as the ‘True Way’ cult.
-Chen believed that the universe was trillion of years old and had come into being following a nuclear way that had created it.
+Chen believed that the universe was trillion of years old.
+And had come into being following a nuclear way that had created it.
 Among other cornerstones of this cult was the idea we all have three souls and that humanity has been saved five different times by ethereal beings descending to help us (Jesus being one).
-No longer an active cult, it essentially fell apart in 1998 after a failed prophecy from the leader about God appearing on TV at a certain date and time.
+It is no longer an active cult.
+It essentially fell apart in 1998 after a failed prophecy from the leader about God appearing on TV at a certain date and time.

 08 – Freedomites